 After a PIM data model is defined, its Platform Specific Model (PSM) can then be generated using a model-driven tool.
 Note that one PIM model may be used for multiple PSMs such as XSD and IDL.

-REQ.26.6.3.3 OpenFMB Profile Platform Specific Approach
+RMQ.26.6.3.3 OpenFMB Profile XSD Platform Specific Approach

 The Platform Specific Model (PSM) is technology dependent implementation of the PIM.
-XML Schema Definition (XSD) was selected as the PSM representation for OpenFMB.
-An OpenFMB PSM (i.e. XSD) is directly translated from a PIM described in the section above.
+XML Schema Definition (XSD) is the PSM representation for OpenFMB.
+An OpenFMB XSD is directly translated from a PIM described in the section above.
 Shown below is an example of the Recloser Status XSD generated from its PIM.
 Note the XSD represents all defined items in its PIM that includes the classes, attributes, and associations.